Minutes of the Parish Council’s Annual Meeting May 2017

-1.1 Both Cllr Jackson and Cllr Bosworth were nominated as Chairman.
-After a show of hands, Cllr Jackson was elected to act as Chairman for the forthcoming year.
-Cllr Jackson will therefore continue be the Chairman for the year 2016/17.
+1.1 Cllr Jackson, Cllr Bosworth and Cllr Sharp received nominations to be the Chairman.
+After two rounds of voting by a show of hands, Cllr Bosworth was elected to act as Chairman for the forthcoming year.

 2. Election of Vice Chairman

-2.1 Cllr Bosworth was nominated to act as Vice Chairman for the forthcoming year.
-There were no other nominations.
-Cllr Bosworth will therefore be the Vice Chairman for the year 2015/16.
+2.1 Cllr Sharp and Cllr Jackson were nominated to act as Vice Chairman for the forthcoming year.
+After voting by a show of hands Cllr Sharp was elected to be the Vice Chairman for the year 2017/18.